druv022/Project_RL/README.md

 This is a group project for the Reinforcemnt learning course offered in M.Sc Artifical Intelligence at the University of Amsterdam.

-This work was is in collaboration with [Masoumeh Bakhtiariziabari](https://github.com/mbakhtiariz), [Dhruba Pujary](https://github.com/druv022) and Thomas A. Unger.
+This work was is in collaboration with [Masoumeh Bakhtiariziabari](https://github.com/mbakhtiariz), [Tarun Krishna](https://github.com/KrishnaTarun) and Thomas A. Unger.

 ## Problem Statement